 Admission to the nursing program is a three part process.
 Students must be accepted to the college prior to being accepted into the nursing program.
 If not already enrolled at GHC, students should apply for the semester that the nursing program starts (fall semester for the RN program, spring semester for the LPN-RN and Paramedic-RN programs.
 Please refer to the application to the college.
 Once admitted to the college, students are encouraged to meet with a Nursing Advising Specialist.
 Click on the Advising link for information on contacting a Nursing Advising Specialist.
 The Advising Specialist can review which courses have been accepted from other institutions and can help students map out a plan for completing the nursing program.

 Deadlines for applications vary by program of study and admission semester.
-Please refer to the Nursing Application form.
-A $30 non-refundable application fee (different from the application fee to the college) is required.
+Please refer to the Nursing Application form (As of July 1, 2017, there is no longer an application fee for the Nursing program).
 On the application form is a checklist of items that must be received by the application deadline.
 All documentation must be received by the Office of Admissions by the application deadline.
 An application worksheet will be completed from this information in order to determine your admission score that is then ranked for acceptance.
 Be sure to provide all information requested on the application form in order for an accurate admission score to be determined.
 You can view the Nursing application worksheet to see how the admission score is calculated.

 Deadlines for Application